Jay Miller (ice hockey): Career

 Miller was selected by the Quebec Nordiques in the fourth round, 66th overall in the 1980 NHL Entry Draft.
-Miller never got a chance to show his skills with the Nordiques however, spending a few seasons with a handful of minor league teams.
+Miller never got a chance to show his skills with the Nordiques; however, he spent a few seasons with a handful of minor league teams.
 In 1985, the 6'2 left winger signed as a free agent with the Boston Bruins and made the team that year as their enforcer.
-In the 1985–86 season he played in 46 games and collected 178 penalty minutes.
+In the 1985–86 season, he played in 46 games and collected 178 penalty minutes.
 During his stint with the Boston Bruins, Miller was known for his many fights with John Kordic.

-His role continued to expand with the Boston Bruins, playing in 78 games during the 1987-88 regular season and racking up 304 penalty minutes - both career highs.
-That year in the playoffs, Miller was a regular on the Bruins' squad playing in 12 games and picking up 124 minutes in penalties.
-In January 1989 he was traded from Boston Bruins to the Los Angeles Kings for future considerations.
+His role continued to expand with the Boston Bruins, playing in 78 games during the 1987–88 regular season and racking up 304 penalty minutes - both career highs.
+That year in the playoffs, Miller was a regular on the Bruins' squad, playing in 12 games and picking up 124 minutes in penalties.
+In January 1989, he was traded from the Boston Bruins to the Los Angeles Kings for future considerations.
 Miller played four more seasons with the Kings, in the role of enforcer on a team that included Wayne Gretzky.
-He retired from professional hockey in 1992, having played 446 career NHL regular season games with 1723 penalty minutes.
+He retired from professional hockey in 1992, having played 446 career NHL regular-season games with 1723 penalty minutes.

 Personal life

-Miller had a son in 1991, also named Jay, who played football at Worcester Polytechnic Institute.
-Jay Sr. has a daughter named Brooke who played college hockey on defense for the Holy Cross Crusaders.
-His youngest daughter, Taylor, played basketball as a forward for Saint Michael's College in Burlington, Vermont.
+Miller has three children.
+His daughter Brooke was born in 1989 and played college hockey on defense for the Holy Cross Crusaders.
+His son, also named Jay, was born in 1991 and went on to play football at Worcester Polytechnic Institute, while his youngest daughter, Taylor, played basketball as a forward for Saint Michael's College in Burlington, Vermont.

-Miller and his wife Paula Miller (née Perini) operate the Courtyard Restaurant & Pub in Bourne, Massachusetts.
+Miller and his wife Paula Miller (née Perini) have operated The Courtyard Restaurant & Pub in Bourne, Massachusetts since 1992.

+Paula's great uncle Lou Perini, owned the Boston Braves from 1945 until 1962, gaining wealth from his family's construction business, Perini Corporation (now called Tutor Perini), which at one point in time was the third largest general contractor in the world.